 Pancreatitis, inflammation of the pancreas, can cause severe pain and be life-threatening.
 If you have pancreatitis symptoms, seek immediate medical care.

 The pancreas is a gland in your upper abdomen, located behind your stomach and close to the duodenum (the first part of your small intestine).
-Although only about six inches long, your pancreas is crucial for health.
+Although only about six inches long, your pancreas is crucial for good health.
 It produces insulin (which controls how your body uses and stores glucose), and it makes enzymes to digest food in your intestine, allowing nutrients to be absorbed.

 When your pancreas is functioning normally, you probably never think about this glandular organ.
 But if you develop inflammation of the pancreas, a condition known as pancreatitis, the symptoms can be uncomfortable — often including severe pain — and sometimes life-threatening.